Graceful shutdown and zero downtime deployments in Kubernetes

 Pods are created when you execute a rolling update, scale deployments, for every new release, for every job and cron job, etc.

-But Pods are also deleted and recreated after evictions — when you mark a node as unschedulable for example.
+However, pods are also deleted and recreated after evictions—when you mark a node as not schedulable, for example.

-If the nature of those Pods is so ephemeral, what happens when a Pod is in the middle of responding to a request but it's told to shut down?
+If the nature of those pods is so ephemeral, what happens when a pod is in the middle of responding to a request but is told to shut down?

 Is the request completed before shutdown?

-Before discussing what happens when a Pod is deleted, it's necessary to talk to about what happens when a Pod is created.
+Before discussing what happens when a Pod is deleted, it's necessary to discuss what happens when a Pod is created.

 Let's assume you want to create the following Pod in your cluster: